OliverNagy10/PartMaster/README.md

 # PartMaster

-PartMaster is a computer vision project developed for identifying and recognizing various car parts.
-This project focuses on providing a practical solution for the automotive industry, including tasks such as inventory management and maintenance.
+PartMaster is a computer vision project  designed to  identify and categorize various car components using deep learning techniques and convolutional neural networks .
+This project is aimed at providing a versatile solution for automating car part recognition tasks, with potential applications in the automotive industry, inventory management, maintenance, and more.

 ## Overview